It began with the death of zebra.

-(I’d seen this teasing behavior before: a female, trying to lure an amorous male away from her cub for fear he would kill it, she used her feminine wiles to lead him miles from her offspring.
-You can read about it here: The Lion Lap Dance.
+(I’d seen this teasing behavior before: a female, trying to lure an amorous male away from her cub for fear he would kill it.
+She used her feminine wiles to lead him miles from her offspring.

 After an hour, and as the sun began to set, the females inexplicably attacked the male from both sides.

 The male spun around, lashing at them in return.
 The temptress on the left, the snarler on the right, while the first lioness continued to sit and watch.
 And as quickly as it began, it was over.

 As night surrounded us, a fourth female appeared, giving the male even more to think about.
 Within minutes, the plain was veiled in black and reluctantly, we headed back to camp.